Your buying guide for the best Chinese phones in 2017

 Whereas many UK-sold octa-core flagships are sold with four cores tuned for performance and four for efficiency, here you'll usually find all eight cores running at the same speed; increasingly UK flagships now run quad-core chips from the Qualcomm Snapdragon family.

-Two- or even 3GB of RAM is not uncommon, and 4GB is often available as a top-end option, and expect to find 32GB of storage, with microSD support (often only to 32- or 64GB, rather than 128GB).
+Two- or even 3GB of RAM is not uncommon, and 4GB is often available as a top-end option, and expect to find 32GB or 64GB of storage, with microSD support (often only to 32- or 64GB, rather than 128GB).
 Also see: What's the fastest smartphone 2017.

 Rather than NFC, phones with MediaTek processors often come with a feature called HotKnot.
 This works in a similar way, allowing you to do such things as share files and play multiplayer games with other HotKnot-capable phones.